ianstormtaylor/slate/docs/concepts/12-typescript.md

 Slate supports typing of one Slate document model \(ie. one set of custom `Editor`, `Element` and `Text` types\).
 If you need to support more than one document model, see the section Multiple Document Models.

-**Warning:** You must define `CustomTypes` when using TypeScript or Slate will display typing errors.
+**Warning:** You must define `CustomTypes`, annotate `useState`, and annotate the editor's initial state when using TypeScript or Slate will display typing errors.

 ## Migrating from 0.47.x